My personal story of chronic illness and weight gain.

 This blog has always been pretty non-personal.
-Once upon a time I wrote a very personal blog based around moving from NJ to The UK.
+Once upon a time, I wrote a very personal blog based around moving from NJ to The UK.
 Because that one was so very personal (and I sometimes regretted that), I chose to make this one just about the food.

 I suffer from chronic fatigue (due to the chronic pain) that’s sometimes so severe, it’s difficult to perform even the smallest of tasks.
 I have bouts of Iritis (swelling of the eyes), my immune system is compromised which causes me to catch and knocked off my feet by every cold I come across, and severe flare-ups can take me out of commission for months (which is usually when this blog goes without new content for a few weeks or months).

 Confession number 2: After spending the last two years battling my illness, I have gained over 60 lbs.
 I am five foot two and when I met my husband I was a US size 4.
-Now, I weigh nearly 200 lbs.
+Now, I weigh nearly 180 lbs.

 Saying it here to the thousands of visitors that come to this blog every day, makes it real enough for me to have to do something about it.
 The extra weight is hard on my joints and probably contributes a great deal to my pain and fatigue.

 Sharing my story with all of you is my way of making a commitment to a better, healthier life and getting back to my old self.
 My goal is to lose at least 50 lbs.
-I haven’t chose a diet plan yet, but I’ll keep you posted when I do.
+I’m going low carb.
 My weight loss journey begins now and I plan to share it with you from start to finish.